amine2233/publish-blog/Content/resume/panda-service.md

 published: true
 ---

-#  Ingénieur Étude & Développement Mobile, De Septembre 2014 à Décembre 2014
+#  Computer Engineer on Mobile software, from Septembre 2014 to December 2014.

-## RÉALISATION :
+## Acheivment:

-* Développement d'applications pour iOS (iPhone & iPad).
+* Design of the iOS application architecture using MVC,

-* Encapsulation des Web Applications pour les intégrer à l’AppleStore.
+* Create a new application from scratch and update some other applications,

-* Mise à jour d’applications iOS (Wifi EasyConnecte, Echo-Live, …).
+* Create some iOS applications using web technologies,

-* Gestion des projets Mobiles avec la méthode Agile.
+* Update iOS applications (Wifi EasyConnecte, Echo-Live, …),

-* Suivi des projets avec les responsables techniques & les chefs de projet.
+* Manage software project using Agile concept with marketing and product teams,

-## ENVIRONNEMENT TECHNIQUE
+## Technical Environment:

-Objective C, C, BASH, GIT-Flow, Cocoapods, Mac OSX, COCOA, In‑App Purchase
+Objective-C, C, BASH, GIT-Flow, Cocoapods, Mac OSX, COCOA, In‑App Purchase.